 .22-250 and the .220 Swift

-Fast forward to the upcoming years as metallurgy and propellant technology were advancing, the problems with barrel erosion became very less evident.
-Several other factors can mitigate barrel erosion; keep an eye on barrel temp, avoiding long strings of fire heating the barrel.
+Fast forward to the upcoming years, as metallurgy and propellant technology were advancing, the problems with barrel erosion became much less evident.
+Several other factors can mitigate barrel erosion: keeping an eye on barrel temp and avoiding long strings of fire heating the barrel.
 Clean the barrel every fifteen to twenty rounds after break-in.
 Keep the velocities under 3800 fps when you can.
 I know, if you are going to keep your velocities under the 3800 fps, why even bother with the Swift?
 Well, when out having fun and punching paper, take it easy on the barrel, but if you need the horsepower, the Swift has that capacity.
 Having the ability is sometimes enough to justify case capacity.
-During my love affair with the .220 Swift have had had the opportunity to shoot with and talk to some old-time Swift shooters and fella that shot for real bench rest matches with the Swift.
+During my love affair with the .220 Swift, I have had the opportunity to shoot with and talk to some old-time Swift shooters and fella that shot for real bench rest matches with the Swift.

 Now we have explored the romance of the .220 Swift let’s talk about the Remington 700 VSF test sample.